alessandro-stella/nixos-config/README.md

 <br>

 ## Installation.

+> [!NOTE]
-This setup is able to differentiate between a laptop or a desktop installation.
+> This setup is able to differentiate between a laptop or a desktop installation.
 Be aware to change "desktop" to "laptop" in the following commands to reflect your choice.

 ### 1. Generate ```hardware-configuration.nix``` (just to be sure, it should exist by default)